allthingsclowd/web_page_counter/ReadMe.md

 * Updated Documentation
 * Added Chef's Inspec test framework to test packer builds before release to production
 * Added TLS to Vault Services and verified on VMware and Virtualbox
+* Refactor EVERYTHING - General tidy up!
+Scripts getting very untidy and not battle hardened due to timimg constraints
+    - moved users and services to packer build
+    - added TLS certificates to packer build